ctokoli/Leaderboard/README.md

 # 📖 Leaderboard Project <a name="about-project"></a>

  This is a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
-I consume the Leaderboard API using JavaScript async and await and some styling.
+I consume the Leaderboard API using JavaScript async and await and UI some styling.